top of page

 Your breasts keep fresh, perfectly-designed-for-your-baby-milk ready to consume in a sanitary way, at any hour of the day or night.

-If you are ever caught in one of life’s minor, or major, upsets, or even a disaster, your breasts are ready to feed your baby.
+If you are ever caught in one of life’s minor or major upsets, or even a disaster, your breasts are ready to feed your baby.
 You can be sitting on the side of the road, waiting for a tow truck, or flooded out of your home in a Red Cross shelter, and your baby will still have all the comfort, closeness, nutrition, and immune protection they need.

 Making milk for your baby requires only about 300 calories a day.
 About as much as can be found in a glazed donut, a baked potato or a bowl of soup.
 In dollars and cents that’s like spending a dollar a day for milk tailored to your baby’s needs instead of $25 or more a week on artificial formula designed for generic babies.
 It gives you the option to bank the money, work less, or even treat yourself to something nice.